Donald J. Trump Foundation: New York State litigation against Trump Foundation and Trump family

 On October 25, 2018, Justice Saliann Scarpulla heard a hearing on the motion.
 Justice Scarpulla suggested that she would wait to issue a ruling on the motion until the New York Supreme Court, Appellate Division issued a decision in a separate case (a defamation suit brought by Summer Zervos against Trump) on the issue of whether a sitting U.S. president may be sued in state court at all.
 On November 23, 2018, Scarpulla denied Trump's motion to dismiss, affirming that a sitting U.S. president can face "a civil lawsuit in state court for actions not taken in his official capacity" and citing the U.S. Supreme Court's decision in Clinton v.
 Jones (1997).

 On November 7, 2019, Scarpulla ordered Trump to pay a $2 million settlement for misusing the foundation for his business and political purposes, directing the settlement money to be given to a handful of charities.
 The foundation characterized the payment to the charities as a "contribution," stating it was "pleased to donate an additional $2 million" to "worthy organizations."
 The attorney general had asked the court for an order dissolving the charity and imposing $2.8 million in restitution and penalties.
 She had also made referrals to the Federal Election Commission (FEC) and the Internal Revenue Service (IRS).
 On June 18, New York governor Andrew Cuomo's office announced that the governor would refer the civil case to New York's Department of Taxation and Finance if it is requested to do so by the attorney general's office.
 Given the violations alleged in the civil case, some experts believe a tax investigation could lead to state criminal charges.

-Dissolution of foundation
+Dissolution of foundation and final settlement

 On December 18, 2018, Underwood announced that the foundation had agreed to shut down under court supervision and distribute its remaining assets to court-approved charities, although the attorney general's office would continue its investigations of and legal actions against the foundation and its directors.

+The office of the New York State Attorney General announced on November 7th, 2019, the final dissolution of the Foundation.
+On December 19, 2019, it further announced that was ordered to pay $250,000 to each of eight charitible organizations: